How Often Should You Schedule CCTV Drain Inspections?

 Italicized the company name.

-Common Questions & Answers
+Common Questions and Answers

-How often do CCTV drainage inspections take place?
+How often do CCTV check-ups on drains happen?

-How long will an CCTV drain inspection take?
+How long will a CCTV drain inspection last?

 Additional Information